Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: C*-correspondences and product systems

 It follows that $\mathfrak{J}_\I^{(\pi,t)}=\{0\}$ if and only if $(\pi,t)$ is a CNP-representation.
 We write $\N\O_X$ for the universal C*-algebra with respect to the CNP-representations, and refer to it as the \emph{Cuntz-Nica-Pimsner algebra of $X$}, i.e.,

-We write $(\pi_X^\I,t_X^\I)$ for the \emph{universal CNP-representation (of $X$)}, i.e., $(\pi_X^\I,t_X^\I) = (Q\circ\ol{\pi}_X,Q\circ\ol{t}_X)$, where $Q \colon \N\T_X\to\N\O_X$ is the canonical quotient map.
+We write $(\pi_X^\I,t_X^\I)$ for the \emph{universal CNP-representation of $X$}, i.e., $(\pi_X^\I,t_X^\I) = (Q\circ\ol{\pi}_X,Q\circ\ol{t}_X)$, where $Q \colon \N\T_X\to\N\O_X$ is the canonical quotient map.
 Since $\N\O_X$ is an equivariant quotient of $\N\T_X$, the representation $(\pi_X^\I,t_X^\I)$ admits a gauge action.

 In \cite{DK18} it is shown that $\N\O_X$ coincides with the Cuntz-Nica-Pimsner algebra of Sims and Yeend \cite{SY10}, and thus with the strong covariance algebra of Sehnem \cite{Seh18}.
 In particular, $(\pi_X^\I,t_X^\I)$ is injective by \cite[Theorem 4.1]{SY10}, since $(\bZ^d,\bZ_+^d)$ satisfies \cite[Condition (3.5)]{SY10}.
 Moreover, $\N\O_X$ is co-universal with respect to the injective Nica-covariant representations of $X$ that admit a gauge action \cite{SY10}.
 The co-universal property of $\N\O_X$ has been verified in several works \cite{CLSV11, DK18, DKKLL20, Seh21} in more general contexts.
-Moreover, unitarily equivalent strong compactly aligned product systems $X$ and $Y$ satisfy $\N\O_X\cong\N\O_Y$ canonically.